 Hope you had a good weekend.
 I’ve been recovering from being sick the last few days so last week’s blog schedule was a little off.
-That’s why today I am sharing with you my recap of the 2018 Murals in the Market (MITM).
-I didn’t want to not post my photographs and thoughts on the event.
-(Right now, somebody is reading this cringing at my use of a double negative.
-Sorry!)
-Better late than never, right? 🙂
+That’s why today I am sharing with you my favorite new Detroit murals and the recap of the 2018 Murals in the Market (MITM).

 WAIT…SOMEONE BROKE INTO YOUR CAR?!

 Yes, it’s really unfortunate about our van.
 We were at the Family Reunion Block Party in Eastern Market, and when we left the party, we returned to our vehicle and found the passenger side window completely shattered.
 My camera gear and some of my personal belongings were stolen.
 It’s just one of those things that you have to be really careful about.
 (We’re still waiting to get our van window replaced.)